 The German government made headlines last year when it announced the creation of a EUR 10 billion fund to invigorate the country’s venture capital and start-up ecosystem.
-Now top officials are out in pubic promoting what Minister for Economic Affairs and Energy Peter Altmaier calls “the biggest initiative of its kind in Europe.”
+Now top officials are out in public promoting what Minister for Economic Affairs and Energy Peter Altmaier calls “the biggest initiative of its kind in Europe.”

 The fund allows the government’s economic development bank, the KfW, to put money into VC funds to match private investments in promising start-ups, and it’s intended to redress a conspicuous shortcoming in the German economy.
 In the past, Germany has lagged behind countries like the US, the UK and France in financing for start-ups.
 Indeed, despite Germany’s relative wealth the ratio of VC investment to GDP has been below the European average.
 The Future Fund is designed to eradicate that weakness.